Empowering Women Through Boxing & Wellness

 Find out more about our "Release Therapy" Program

-Black Girls Box was founded on the priniciples of teaching women of color, boxing as a form a therapy to create a space where women can release trauma.
+Black Girls Box was founded on the principles of teaching women of color, boxing as a form of therapy, to create a space where women can release trauma.

 A cross-sectional analysis published in The Lancet Psychiatry examined exercise habits and mental health data from 1.2 million Americans collected across three separate years.
-Among all t
+Among all th

-Black Girls Box was founded on the priniciples of teaching women of color, boxing as a form a therapy to create a space where women can release trauma.
+Black Girls Box was founded on the principles of teaching women of color, boxing as a form of therapy, to create a space where women can release trauma.

 A cross-sectional analysis published in The Lancet Psychiatry examined exercise habits and mental health data from 1.2 million Americans collected across three separate years.
 Among all the exercise types studied, boxing stood out.
 People who trained in boxing reported a mental health burden that was 20.1% lower than people who didn’t exercise at all.